njsaelim/utilities/README.md

 ### 3. ERA5-API
-For people who use climate reanalysis or other products from European Centre for Medium-Range Weather Forecasts (ECMWF), you need an API to download data.
-The code is writen in python (jupyper notebook format).
+For people who use climate reanalysis or other products from European Centre for Medium-Range Weather Forecasts (ECMWF), you need an API to retrieve data.
+Once you have API key, you can use this code to request and retreive data via HTTP easily.

+Note: you have install a python package "cdsapi" first. at).

 ### 4. Modified-lake-model-batch-code